vulkanCommand/xcommand-n8n-rental/README.md

 ---

-# 🔐 Security & Isolation
+# Security and Isolation

 Each workspace runs:

 * inside its own container
-* with its own Docker volume
+* with its own storage volume
 * isolated from other users

-Containers are removed after expiration to prevent resource abuse.
+Expired containers and volumes are removed automatically to prevent resource abuse.

 ---

-# 📁 Project Structure
+# Project Structure

 ```
 xcommand-n8n-rental